 I used Moz Link Explorer to get the backlink profile of the competitor and found a ton of recent backlinks, mostly all spam and from shady sites.

 This surge of backlinks signaled to Google that the site was popular… however, within a couple months, the velocity of backlinks obviously didn’t keep up naturally, Google’s algorithm detected these were spam links, then the site disappeared from search results (they dropped to about 3rd page and lower, depending on the keyword… and clearly have search penalties and disavowing links to deal with now).

 So don’t do that.

 Instead, think of legit ways to get backlinks.

 Backlink strategy #1 – Create an affiliate program

 Create an army of affiliates for scalable social proof and brand promotion.

 The more traffic the affiliate sends to your site, the more they earn.
-So they’re going to link and promote your site / products.
+You benefit with more links, traffic, and brand exposure.
+Win-win.

 Backlink strategy #2 – Do something unique and newsworthy

 The best backlinks come from reputable news sources and high traffic blogs talking about you.